aristide1997/CKA-Scenarios/cka_jsonpath_scenario/step5/text.md

 # Complex JSONPath Query

-For this advanced task, you need to identify all running pods in the `default` namespace with the label `app=frontend`, and extract both the pod names and the names of the nodes they are assigned to.
+For this advanced task, you need to identify all running pods in the `delta` namespace with the label `app=frontend`, and extract both the pod names and the names of the nodes they are assigned to.
 Write this information to `filtered_pods_nodes.txt`, with each pod name and its node name on a new line, separated by a comma.

 **Example Output in `filtered_pods_nodes.txt`:** frontend-running,node01